About us

 Our team consists of experienced psychologists who are happy to assist you with your concerns.

-Dr. Florian Schulz, head & counselling
+Dr. Florian Schulz, head & counsellor

 • Psychotherapist with a focus on psychodynamic psychotherapy